 The award is conferred by the Union Government on a person for outstanding contribution to the growth and development of Indian Cinema.
 Established in 1969 to commemorate the birth centenary year of the father of Indian cinema Dadasaheb Phalke.
 It is the highest official recognition (award) in Indian cinema.
 The Award consists of a Swarn Kamal, a cash prize of 10 lakhs rupees and a shawl.
 It is given on the basis of recommendations of a committee of eminent personalities set up by the Centre.

 On 24 December 2015, Indian classical vocalist Ajoy Chakrabarty was awarded the National Tansen Samman 2014-15 in Gwalior, Madhya Pradesh

 Tansen Samman is a national Award given by Government of Madhya Pradesh to the exponents of Hindustani music.

-The Lalit Kala Akademi Fellowship, also, Lalit Kala Akademi Ratna (Sanskrit ratna, “gem”) is an honour for the fine arts inIndia, given to eminent artists for their lifetime achievements in the field of visual arts.
-It is awarded by the Lalit Kala Akademi, India’s National Academy of Art, it is the highest honour in the fine arts conferred by the Government of India.
+The Lalit Kala Akademi Fellowship, also, Lalit Kala Akademi Ratna (Sanskrit ratna, “gem”) is an honor for the fine arts inIndia, given to eminent artists for their lifetime achievements in the field of visual arts.
+It is awarded by the Lalit Kala Akademi, India’s National Academy of Art, it is the highest honor in the fine arts conferred by the Government of India.